 as the saturation jumps induced by the discontinuous capillary pressure curves at the matrix fracture interfaces.

-- With El Houssaine Quenjel founded by the ANR CHARMS project, we are currently investigating total velocity formulations combined with nodal approximations to make possible large DFM 3D simulation on tetrahedral meshes.
+- With El Houssaine Quenjel founded by the ANR CHARMS project, we investigated total velocity formulations combined with nodal approximations to make possible large DFM 3D simulation on tetrahedral meshes.
+We also proved the convergence of the Two Point Flux Approximation scheme for heterogeneous models with discontinuous capillary pressures and using a natural variable formulation, avoiding the cumbersome use of the global pressure.

 - 3D two-phase flow with a continuous phase pressures Discrete Fracture-Matrix model with 1000 randomly generated fractures (discrete fracture network and mesh generated by Geraldine Pichot and Patrick Laug from Inria Serena and Gamma3 teams)